Thursday, March 16th @ Clarence Brown Conference Center (5450 Ga. 20, Cartersville, GA 3021) – 8:00a to 5:00p – Click Here to Register!

 Fees: No Fees are charged for CDC’s CE activities

-Upon completion of the RPER course, participants will be able to:
+Upon completion of the Radiological Preparedness & Emergency Response course, participants will be able to:

 - Discuss radiological scene safety, decontamination measures and proper use of personal protective equipment (PPE)

-- Describe the clinical manifestation and management of acute and sub-acute radiation injuries
+- Describe the clinical manifestations and management of acute and subacute radiation injuries.

 - James C. (Jim) Hardeman, Jr MSNE